rtdi/JDBCoData/README.md

+# OData Snowflake Service based on Payara Docker deployment

+This fork extends the base code with:
+- deployment in Docker image with Payara server
+- configured basic authentication (secrets are based on environment variables)

 # oData v4 for JDBC

 Using this library is simple: Enable JAX-RS, write a class with the `@Path` annotations extending the `JDBCoDataService` class.